tortoise/tortoise-orm/docs/query.rst

 Complex prefetch
 ================

 Sometimes it is required to fetch only certain related records.
-You can achieve it with ``Prefetch`` object
+You can achieve it with ``Prefetch`` object:

 .. code-block:: python3